GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

     *   `concurrency`: `80`.
     *   `memoryMiB`: `512`.
     *   `timeoutSeconds`: `60`.
 *   **Rationale:** The previous `maxInstances: 1` setting was a critical scalability bottleneck.
-The new configuration provides a more reasonable starting point for scalability and cost-effectiveness, allowing the system to scale down to zero during idle periods.
+The new configuration provides a more reasonable starting point for scalability and cost-effectiveness for the Firebase App Hosting backend, allowing the system to scale down to zero during idle periods.
 These values are initial settings and will be subject to refinement based on future load testing and performance monitoring of Genkit flows.
 This aligns with Phase 1.A.1 of the Strategic Roadmap.
 *   **Files Modified:** `apphosting.yaml`.

 **2. Harden Firestore Security Rules**